 Some women actually get it on their first try.
 Others train for two years, by first getting into the habit of going to the bathroom every 15 minutes every time they feel the gush of blood, until they become confident that it actually stays in, and then they can finally stretch it to 1.5 or 3 hours.

 How do you think other mammals manage their periods?
 All female mammals that produce offspring with a placenta, build up a uterine lining (the endometrium) in the fertile phase of their cycle and dismantle it in the infertile phase.
 Some species have an ‘estrous cycle’, in which, if no conception takes place, the endometrium fluids are reabsorbed into the body (covert menstruation).
 Other species, like the human have a ‘menstrual cycle’, where the body expels the endometrium lining (overt menstruation).
-Primates, some bat species and elephants also experience overt menstruation.
+Primates, some bat species and elephant shrews also experience overt menstruation.
 But, here’s an inspiring detail: Before menstruating, humans do in fact also reabsorb two-thirds of the liquid in the endometrium and we can improve this factor.
 Have a look at our blog Article Menstruation: How much do we bleed.